Logging data events - Amazon CloudTrail

 Example: Logging read and write events for separate trails

-The following example shows how you can configure trails to split log activity for an account into separate S3 buckets: one bucket receives read-only events and a second bucket receives write-only events.
+The following example shows how you can configure trails to split log activity for an account into separate S3 buckets: one bucket named amzn-s3-demo-bucket1 receives read-only events and a second amzn-s3-demo-bucket2 receives write-only events.

-1. You create a trail and choose an S3 bucket named read-only-bucket to receive log files.
+1. You create a trail and choose the S3 bucket named amzn-s3-demo-bucket1 to receive log files.
 You then update the trail to specify that you want Read management events and data events.

-2. You create a second trail and choose an S3 bucket named write-only-bucket to receive log files.
+2. You create a second trail and choose the S3 bucket the amzn-s3-demo-bucket2 to receive log files.
 You then update the trail to specify that you want Write management events and data events.

 3. The Amazon EC2 DescribeInstances and TerminateInstances API operations occur in your account.